LubinKerhuel/hugo/content/post/pitot-build/index.md

 #### Discussion

-Using the GPS COG[^COG] field is not exactly the plane yaw direction $\Theta\_{heading}$ but the plane forward direction.
+Using the GPS COG[^COG] field is not exactly the plane yaw direction $\Theta\_{heading}$ but the plane flight direction.
 Thus the COG is a biased plane yaw $\Theta\_{heading}$ direction.
 It would be best to use plane orientation from the IMU sensor.
 It is not done here to reduce the number of sensors for this demonstration.
 The COG bias is small enough if we assume the wind speed to be small compared to the airplane air speed.
 It might be possible with a more sophisticated script to compensate this bias.

 #### Other flight inputs

-Plane was equipped with two GPS chip:
+Plane was equipped with two GPS:

 - one uBlox M8N GPS and
 - one MTK3339.

 The uBlox trace presented on the map below is better than the MTK trace.
-The uBlox chip was used for the curves above.
-The MTK trace can be shown on the map (top left icon).The KML file can be opened with Google Earth which provide a 3D view of the trace showing the height of the plane.
+The uBlox chip was used exclusively for the curves above.
+The MTK trace can be shown on the [map](https://www.google.com/maps/d/u/0/embed?mid=1-K7dsmfbMCDL3IQK1z3IEtSduB2OWXr9) (top left icon).
+The KML file can be opened with Google Earth which provide a 3D view of the trace showing the height of the plane.

-<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1-K7dsmfbMCDL3IQK1z3IEtSduB2OWXr9" width="640" height="480"></iframe>
+<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1-K7dsmfbMCDL3IQK1z3IEtSduB2OWXr9" style="width: 100% ; height: 480px"></iframe>

 <!--
 C:\M91449\MCHP_Blockset\Projects\2017_10_Autopilote\2018_04_12_LogChampdeTir_PitotNum_magOk_LowWind -->